poulson/Clique/_sources/core/environment.txt

 .. cpp:function:: void Initialize( int& argc, char**& argv )

-   Initialized Clique and (if necessary) Elemental.
-The usage is very similar to ``MPI_Init``, but the command-line information, ``argc`` and ``argv``, do not have to be passed in as pointers:
+   Initializes Clique and (if necessary) Elemental.
+The usage is very similar to ``MPI_Init``, but the command-line information, ``argc`` and ``argv``, does not have to be passed in as pointers:

    .. code-block:: cpp